Linaro/Connect/_posts/hkg15/2015-04-23-hkg15-205-opentac-open-hardware-test-automation-controller.markdown

 - hkg15
 comments: true
 date: 2015-04-23 15:36:53
-excerpt: 'Power distribution automation and serial console controller on an ARM platform.
+excerpt: 'Power distribution automation and serial console controller on an Arm platform.
   OpenTAC is a community project using open hardware and free software.
 The hardware combines a PDU and serial console server in a single box and removes the forest of cables common to any developer desk or rack.
 Custom design PCB with full isolation